-According to a recently published report in 2016, 63% accounts have been “hacked” only because of the lack of password protection.
-The first criteria of protecting any ID or Online information is to ensure the use of a strong and secured password.
+According to a recently published report in 2016, 63% of accounts have been “hacked” only because of the lack of password protection.
+The first criterion for protecting any ID or Online information is to ensure the use of a strong and secure password.
 Here’s what you can do:

 Avoid using predictable passwords like 123456 or your name/ date of birth.
 You should set a password that no one else could think of.

 Password manager significantly contributes to password protection.
 Compatible with any device; using this application sets you free from typing passwords repeatedly.
 Not only it helps you set easy and unpredictable passwords but also it reminds you to change your password after a certain period.

 No matter how much a person means to you, your password must remain a secret.
 If the relationship with that person suffers a blow or that person is careless, it will only mean trouble for you.